In the steps below, we break down how you can create a presentation using data from Salesforce.

 Once the file is successfully uploaded, click Done.

-After that, the respective documents appears in the Files section.
+After that, the respective documents appear in the Files section.

 Go to the needed Document Template record and edit the Template Document URL field under the Details tab.